PHOTOS: 2023 Haas VF-23 F1 car - Speedcafe

 New sponsorship adorns the car’s airbox and front wing with the basic livery given an overhaul from the predominantly white design of recent seasons.

-Indeed, the photos released of the Haas – which in reality are renders of a generic 2023-spec F1 car – are reminiscent of the design used by Tyrrell in the early 1990s.
+Indeed, the photos released of the Haas – which in reality look to be renders of the squad’s 2022-spec F1 car – are reminiscent of the design used by Tyrrell in the early 1990s.

 Kevin Magnussen and Nico Hulkenberg will pilot the VF-23 with Pietro Fittipaldi named as the squad’s official Reserve Driver.